-This Slow Cooker Chicken Tikka Masala is super flavourful!
-It’s a great hands-off dinner idea that cooks all day in the crockpot on low.
+This Slow Cooker Chicken Tikka Masala is SO flavourful and cozy!
+Itโs a great hands-off dinner idea that cooks all day in the crockpot.

 Ingredients and substitutions